Team

 Dr. William Cunningham

-Dr. William Cunningham is a marketing professor at the University of Texas at Austin, who previously served as President of the University of Texas at Austin (1985-1992) and Chancellor of the University of Texas System (1992-2000).
-In addition to serving on many public commissions and nonprofit boards, he has been a Board Member of numerous public companies, including currently serving as Lead Director for Southwest Airlines (NYSE: LUV) and the John Hancock Mutual Funds Board.
-He has also previously served on the boards of more than a dozen other public and private companies, including as Chairman of the Board of Lincoln Financial Group (NYSE: LNC) and Chairman of the Board of GloFish LLC, the General Partner of Yorktown Technologies LP.
+Dr. William Cunningham holds the James L. Bayless Chair in Free Enterprise at the University of Texas at Austin.
+He currently teaches corporate governance at the University of Texas at Austin School of Law and the McCombs School of Business.
+Dr. Cunningham previously served as President of UT Austin (1985-1992) and Chancellor of the University of Texas System (1992-2000).
+In addition to serving on many public commissions and nonprofit boards, he has been a Board Member of numerous public companies, including currently serving as Chairman of the Board of Lincoln Financial Group (NYSE: LNC), Lead Director for Southwest Airlines (NYSE: LUV), and the John Hancock Mutual Funds Board.
+He has also previously served on the boards of more than a dozen other public and private companies, including as Chairman of the Board of GloFish LLC.
 His many honors include a Distinguished Alumnus Award from Michigan State University, from which he also received an honorary law degree and the Distinguished Service Award from UT Austin.
 Dr. Cunningham received a Bachelor of Business Administration in 1966, a Master of Business Administration in 1967, and a doctorate in 1971, each from Michigan State University.

 H David Shockley, Jr, Nuclein Board Member